ibm-cloud-docs/power-iaas/modifying-instance.md

 1. Go to **Virtual server instances** in the {{site.data.keyword.powerSys_notm}} user interface.

-2. Click a virtual server instance to open the instances details page.
+2. Click a virtual server instance to open the **Virtual server instance details** page.

 3. Click the **Edit** icon, a menu appears.
 From the menu, select the value that you want to modify for the {{site.data.keyword.powerSys_notm}} instance.
 You can modify the following values: **Name**, **Entitled capacity**, **Memory (GB)**, and **VM pinning** state.